 The long-term expected rate of return on pension plan investments is 6.50 percent.
 The State Board of Investment, which manages the investments of PERA, prepares an analysis of the reasonableness of the long-term expected rate of return on a regular basis using a building-block method in which best-estimate ranges of expected future rates of return are developed for each major asset class.
 These ranges are combined to produce an expected long-term rate of return by weighting the expected future rates of return by the target asset allocation percentages.
-The target allocation and best estimates of geometric real rates of return for each major asset class are summarized in the following table:

-Target Allocation Long-Term Expected Real Rate of Return
+Asset Class Target Allocation Long-Term Expected Real Rate of Return

-33.50% 5.10%
+Domestic equities 33.50% 5.10%

-16.50 5.30

-25.00 0.75

-25.00 5.90

-33.50% 16.50 25.00
+International equities 16.50% 5.30%

+Fixed income 25.00% 0.75%

+Private markets 25.00% 5.90%